Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 We choose tableau because it is perfect tool to create user friendly visualizations, to perform in-depth analysis for disparate data sources and manage and customize visualizations to answer user queries.

-# 2. What is Data Visualizaiton
+# 2. What is Data Visualization?

 Data visualization is the representation of data using visual elements such as such as charts, graphs, and maps.
 Visualizations simplify the way data is presented to the end users.
 More importantly, in today's increasingly data driven world, data visualization enables decision-makers of any enterprise to look into analytical reports and understand concepts quickly which might be difficult to grasp otherwise.

 ## Why is data visualization important?

 Competition is tough in the current business landscape and challenging businesses with constant change which includes the need for information representation.
+It’s hard to think of a professional industry that doesn’t benefit from making data more understandable.
 A visual summary of information simplifies the identification of patterns and trends in sharp contrast to looking through thousands of rows spread over a spreadsheet or csv file.
 It's the way the human brain works.
 Since the purpose of data analysis is to gain insights, data is much more valuable when it is visualized.
  - Visualization helps people to understand things clearly and have a better insight in a topic
  - Data visualization helps us to identify relationships and patterns within data